noFrontendSolutions/build-react-app-ssr/README.md

 # Fullstack React Development Environment

 ---

-This is going to be a reusable full-stack React App template with a default express server (SSR) and a database connection to MongoDB.
-It will include short examples in how to use React-Router and React Query.
+This is going to be a reusable fullstack React App development enviroment with a default express server and support for SSR by compiling both frontend and backend together.
+It will include a relativly simple examples that demonstrates how to use the environment effectively.